dmg-photobook/ref-gen-photobook/models/README.md

 # Models

-Processed data and pretrained models will be available later, along with details on how to train and load the models.
+Processed data and pretrained models will be available later.

 This directory contains the model definitions and scripts to train, evaluate and compare the models.